-This unit provides students with the potential to further develop their health assessment skills by engaging in a number of learning activities.
-Students will recognise the essential concepts of health assessment that can be applied in any situation and reflect on their own professional work context and the special skills they may require in this context.
-Students will be presented with diverse hypothetical situations (case studies) to gain insight into the adaptability of key assessment skills using a range of approaches to health assessment.
+This unit provides students with the opportunity to further develop their health assessment skills by engaging in a number of learning activities.
+Students will recognise the essential concepts of health assessment that can be applied in any situation and reflect on their own professional work and the skills they may require.
+Students will be presented with diverse hypothetical situations (case studies) to gain insight into the adaptability of fundamental assessment skills using a range of approaches to health assessment.

 |Unit name||Advanced Health Assessment|

 School of Nursing

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 Unit census dates currently displaying for 2023 are indicative and subject to change.
 Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).